CSX

 -

-2002 In that same conference room a meeting was held where CSX RE personnel met a reps from 7 communities.
+2002 In that same conference room a meeting was held where CSX RE personnel met with representatives from 7 communities.
 CSX wanted to sell off 5 dead branch lines in 7 eastern and central Mass communities through “Rail Banking.”
-This began a generation’s long, over 16 years of negotiations with communities, over-pricing of the land of dead RRs.
+This began a generations-long, over 16 years long, period of negotiations with communities.
+All about the pricing, or over-pricing of the land of dead railroad corridors.

 -